psrc/itm-tutorial-git/07-github.md

 [GitLab](http://gitlab.com/)
 to hold those master copies;
 we'll explore the pros and cons of this in the final section of this lesson.

+> ## What is GitHub, and how is it different from Git itself? {.callout}
+>
+> **Git** is a system for storing and managing snapshots of your files.
+It runs locally on your computer, and has both command-line and GUI tools that help you to use it.
+Once you've installed Git on your computer, you can use it to manage any files want.
+Everything can stay local on your computer, so you don't need to worry about whether your stuff is public, open-source, private, sensitive -- it doesn't matter.
+Git is just a way to help you manage your files.
+You can use Git to share files with others, too, but only if you want to use it that way.
+>
+>**GitHub** is a popular website where you can upload a copy of your Git repositories.
+It is a Git repository "hosting service", which offers all of the revision control and source code management  functionality of Git, as well as adding its own features.
+You don't need to use Github to get the benefits of Git, but you do have to be comfortable with Git before anything on the Github website will make sense.
+>
+>[GitHub](http://github.com) is run by the company Github Inc., and Github is free for open source files — and this means that *anything you upload to Github with a free account will be visible for everyone on the Internet to see and download*.
+Github does, of course, offer paid accounts too which allow private cloud storage for repositories that can't be out in the open.
+>
+>There are many other websites which offer similar services, such as [bitbucket](http://bitbucket.org) and [gitlab](http://www.gitlab.com).

+### Using GitHub

 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitHub,